 11. What are the easements on this property?
 These easements are generally for utilities, but are there others?
 Where are they located?
 Do they run along side the lot or through the lot.

-- Northern exposure – In the winter, snow and ice on driveway, walkway, patio will not melt as quickly as if you have some southern and/or western exposure.
+- Northern exposure: snow and ice on the driveway, walkway, patio will not melt as quickly as if you have some southern and/or western exposure.

 14. What are the characteristics of your lot?
-How close will your neighbors be to you?
+How close will your neighbors be?
 What will go beside and behind you?
 How are your views?
 Where will the utility boxes go and are you okay with their placement?

 15. Since water, or the lack thereof, has always been a huge consideration in Colorado Springs, it is of utmost importance to know the water rights that are -or not- attached to the lot you are considering.
 An existing subdivision is most likely connected to city, community or association water.
 A home further out in the country or the mountains will need to have a well that might come restrictions on the amount or general use of the water.
 As a rule of thumb, the less expensive a lot, the fewer or “less quality” water rights.